tcnicholas/CHIC/README.rst

-CHAINs
+CHIC
 =============================

-Coarse-graining Hybrid And Inorganic Networks
+Coarse-graining of Hybrid And Inorganic Crystals

 Requirements
 ------------